jonlouie/docs-sandbox/README.md

-# Entity Framework to EF Core Porting Guide
+# Entity Framework to EF Core Porting Cheat Sheet

-This is a one-stop shop guide for porting Entity Framework to EF Core based on commonly-used features and APIs.
+Overview of porting Entity Framework to EF Core based on commonly-used features and APIs.

 <!----------- INITIAL CHANGES ----------->